island-is/island.is/libs/clients/license-client/README.md

 - Disability License

 The factory can return two types of clients, however only the license clients are meant for use inside the monorepo!
-The update clients are for external organizations so they can update digital licenses.
+The update clients are for external organizations to query so they can update digital licenses

-1. A client with token based authentication, intended for usage by other services

 ### License Client